markmdoza/developer-handbook/Swift/README.md

 - ARM (Advanced RISC Machines) are the most used because it is optimized for battery use.
 Some examples of ARM include ARMv7 and Armeabi.
 - ARM64 is a 64-bit extension of the original ARM.
 Some examples include AArch64.
 They are more powerful in the form of 64-bit processing and it is gradually becoming the standard in newer devices.
 - x86 is not as battery-friendly due to being a bit more sophisticated than ARM.
 An example of x86 is x86abi.

+# Methods For Controlling Video Playback

+- AVPlayer(url: URL(fileURLWithPath: path))

+  - This specifies the path of the video to be played.
+This can be a remote video URL or a local video on the device.

+- play()

+  - Allows for the video to be played.

+- currentTime()

+  - Gets the current time of playback.

+- pause()

+  - Pauses video playback.

+- isMuted()
+  - Returns a boolean value that indicates if the video is muted.